July 31, 2020.

 and Rule 19b-4 thereunder,

-The Commission did not receive comments regarding the proposed changes.
+The Commission did not receive comments regarding the proposed rule change.
 For the reasons discussed below, the Commission is approving the proposed rule change.

 II.
 Description of the Proposed Rule Change